 - Working with top-level managers to develop quality control standards

 - Analyzing profit and loss and creating defect reports

-The median annual income for quality inspectors was $38,250 in 2018; however, those who work in a management-level role can expect to earn considerably more each year.
-Job opportunities for this role are expected to decline 11% by the year 2026.
+The median annual income for quality inspectors was $38,250 in 2018; however, those who work in a management-level role can expect to earn each year considerably.
+Job opportunities for this role are expected to decline by 11% by the year 2026.